0HugoHu/ECE564-HW3/README.md

 - Support DELETE API for removal of my profile on the server
 - Support GET API for specific person using the input DUID

+### 4. Can handle non-Enum values
+- Support like "Non-binary" value for gender
+- Support like "Do not want to say" value for role

 <br />